How Color Gels Can Improve Photography

 The two most common reasons why you would want to use color gels with your flash are for adjusting/balancing color temperature or adding color for a creative effect.

 Balancing Color Temperature

-The color temperature of almost all hot-shoe flashes is generally 5500° Kelvin, which is very similar to the color temperature of natural daylight.
+The color temperature of almost all hot-shoe flashes is generally set at 5500° Kelvin, which is very similar to the color temperature of natural daylight.
 Since we will often find ourselves using sunlight in our photographs, flash manufactures decided long ago to make our flash color temperature match the same color temperature we see in sunlight.
-This is useful when photographing portraits outdoors and we need to add flash to create a specific lighting pattern, but don’t want our flash to look any different than what the sun may be producing.
+So that's useful for photographing outdoors when we need to add flash to create a specific lighting pattern, but don’t want our flash to look any different than the light the sun is producing.

 The Need for Gels

 So why do we need gels?
 Gels are used when we want to balance the color temperature of our flash (5500°K) to be used in an environment where the predominant light source is not sunlight.
-The above graphic illustrates a variety of common color temperatures, shown on the Kelvin color temperature scale.
+Like when we're indoors.
+The above graphic illustrates a variety of common color temperatures and where they're found, shown on the Kelvin color temperature scale.

 Even though most interior lights are now closely calibrated to match the daylight color temperature, often times we will be photographing in reception halls, commercial buildings, or even in our own homes which may not share the same color temperature as our flash.